Oshkosh Area Community Foundation Corporation

 • Up to $5,000, with occasional larger grants for capital projects

-• Supports programs benefiting older adults
+• Supports programmes benefiting older adults

 Priority Areas

-The Foundation prioritizes proposals that:
+The Foundation prioritises proposals that:

-• Promote efficiency and collaboration among organizations
+• Promote efficiency and collaboration among organisations

 • Provide for more efficient use of community resources